 In 2004, the World League shrank to 12 teams and prize money dropped to $13 million.

 By 2006, the World League went back to 16 teams, but the prize money topped $20 million for the first time.
-Russia, China and the USA had returned at that time, so sponsorship and TV money may have increased.
-With Brazil winning the Finals over France, they became the first team be awarded over $2 million in one season.
+Russia, China, and the USA had returned at that time, so sponsorship and TV money may have increased.
+With Brazil winning the Finals over France, they became the first team is awarded over $2 million in one season.
 Nine of 16 teams earned over $1 million.

 In 2007, prize money was about the same and 12 of the 16 teams earned over $1 million.
-In 2008 again the same level of prize money, and 12 of the 16 earned more than $1 million.
+In 2008 again the same level of prize money and 12 of the 16 earned more than $1 million.